Senegal artist a legend fusing West African, modern dance

 She will perform “Mon Elue Noire,” or “My Elected Black Maiden,” choreographed by France’s Ballet du Nord director Olivier Dubois as part of a series of works he plans to make for various artists set to Stravinsky’s “The Rite of Spring.”

-The dark and powerful dance touches on colonialism and embraces Acogny’s life.
+The dark, powerful dance touches on colonialism and embraces Acogny’s life.

 She laughs, talks to the audience, spreads her legs, shakes her hips, raises her fist and eventually lowers herself into a black box, slapping it with white paint that later appears to cascade from her body as if she’s giving birth.
 Smoke envelopes her, and she disappears.